alex-netkachov/pwd/README.md

 - `.edit editor?` opens the editor with the password file in it.
 The editor can be set through the environment variable `EDITOR`.
 - `.rm` removes the currently opened file.
-- `.arvhive` moves the currently opened file to the folder `.archive`.
+- `.archive` moves the currently opened file to the folder `.archive`.
 As this folder begins with `.`, the directory reader will not display this folder in the list of encrypted files.
 Archived files are checked when the tool starts and can be opened with `.open`.
 - `.cc name` copies value of a `name: value` pair to clipboard. `clip.exe` is used for Windows and WSL,